cLegob/DeathGuard/README.md

 ### Notes
 - The plugin uses a confirmation system for critical actions like purging data to prevent accidental data loss.
-- Commands may not work if the specified player is offline or does not exist.
+- Commands will not work if the specified player is offline or does not exist.